What is the Membership Agreement?

 How much does it cost?

-CSA Memberships range from $26-$49 per week, depending on the size of your share and your pick up location.
-Payment is accepted in full for the season via cash, check, or credit card online.
-Various details apply, please contact us at email@example.com if you have any questions.
+CSA Memberships range from $26-$50 per week, depending on the size of your share and your pick up location.
+Payment is due in full for the season via cash, check, or credit card online.
+Various details apply, please contact us at firstname.lastname@example.org if you have any questions.

 Where can I pick up?

-We offer multiple pick up locations in Gainesville, at the farm in Hawthorne, in Winter Park and Orlando, and St. Augustine, Florida.
-Please contact us to arrange a custom pick up location for your group at home, school, office, gym, place of worship, etc!
+We offer multiple pick up locations in Gainesville, at the farm in Hawthorne, in Winter Park, and St. Augustine, Florida.
+Please contact us to arrange a custom delivery to your home, school, office, gym, place of worship, etc!
 All you need is sheltered space for drop off, and a group of a dozen people ready to join.
+We also now offer home delivery for an additional $20 to almost anywhere in Florida, shipped via UPS.

 Is a CSA membership right for me?